DebasishSahoo10/Level-Zero-Interview/Easy/README.md

  1. Build a counter application
  2. Create a web app and render your name using any heading or paragraph tag.
 It should have a border of 1px around it.
 Create 2 buttons, '5px' and '10px' below your name.
 The width of border should change to 5px and 10px by clicking respective buttons.
  3. Display the both the results of this API's response : https://quick-access-api.desaihetav.repl.co/ on the screen at the same time with a click of a button.
+ 4. Take an input from the user in text format.
+Have 3 buttons with the names of "Log" ,"Warn" and "Error".
+If user clicks on "Log" button then the text entered by user will be shown in black color.
+Similarly if the user clicks on "Warn " and "Error " buttons then the text entered by user will be shown on the screen in the yellow and red colors respectively.